go-while/nntp-mongodb-storage/README.md

 }
 ```

-- The `MessageIDHash` field in the `MongoArticle` struct serves as an identifier for each article in the MongoDB collection.

-- The name "hash" in `MessageIDHash` does not necessarily imply that it must be a cryptographic hash; it can be any string, and it acts as a unique identifier for the document in the collection.

-- The field `MessageIDHash` is connected to the MongoDB's special `_id` field, which uniquely identifies each document in a collection.
+- The field `MessageID` is connected to the MongoDB's special `_id` field, which uniquely identifies each document in a collection.

 - MongoDB requires each document to have a unique value for its `_id` field.

-- By setting the MessageIDHash as the value of the `_id` field, we ensure that each article is uniquely identified in the collection.
+- By setting the MessageID as the value of the `_id` field, we ensure that each article is uniquely identified in the collection.

-- Additionally, the MongoArticle struct also contains a separate field named MessageID, which can store the original, non-hashed version of the article's identifier.
+- Additionally, the MongoArticle struct also contains a separate field named `Hash`, which can store the hashed version of the article's identifier.

-- This allows developers to store both the original identifier and the hashed identifier in the same document, providing flexibility and convenience when working with the articles.

 ## Getting Started